 The ancient technique of y'chi can be used to improve running and reduce the risk of injury.
 This Chinese technique develops the ability to direct all your energies and movements by focusing the eyes on a particular object as you move towards it.
 It is not difficult to learn and you can begin practicing it today!

 Y'chi is natural for animals and you have witnessed it if you have watched a cat as it moves towards its prey.
 Its body is relaxed and it moves softly, quietly and gracefully with an intensely focused gaze on its target.
 It never loses its focus.
-The cat is using y'chi as its eyes are pulling it towards its prey.
+The cat is using y'chi and its eyes are pulling it towards its prey.

 There are no thoughts involved when using this technique.
 As you maintain an intense focus, you will feel yourself being pulled forward by your eyes.
 Your eyes are directing the movement.
 Your mind and body become one as you are pulled forward by y'chi.

-As you practice and develop the ancient technique of y'chi, you will think more clearly and be able to focus much better in all areas of your life.
+As you practice and develop the ancient technique of y'chi, you will think more clearly and be able to focus better in all areas of your life.
 Because you are not using energy to process thousands of thoughts each minute, your body will feel more energized and relaxed.